Kansas Jayhawks football: Missouri

 Before being inactive from 2012 to 2019, it was known as the oldest rivalry west of the Mississippi River.
 First played in 1891, the Jayhawks and Tigers met on the gridiron every year after through 2011, with the lone exception being 1918 (flu epidemic).
 The annual game was known as the "Border War," which derived its name from actual warfare that occurred during the Civil War between free-state "Jayhawkers" and pro-slavery "Bushwhackers" from Missouri.
 Six towns, including Osceola, Missouri, were pillaged and raided by the Jayhawkers.
 In retaliation, William Quantrill and his band of Bushwhackers burned Lawrence to the ground in what became known as the Lawrence Massacre.
 Ironically, Columbia, Missouri, the location of the University of Missouri was also nearly raided by Quantrill's band.
 The name of the rivalry was officially rebranded as the "Border Showdown" in 2004 out of deference to those serving in the Iraq War, but the historical name continued to prevail in usage.
 Each year the winner of the game was awarded a traveling trophy, the Indian War Drum.
 Kansas lost the 120th and most recent Border War game to Missouri in 2011, 24–10.

 In 1911, more than 1,000 people gathered in downtown Lawrence, Kansas to watch a mechanical reproduction of the game while it was being played.
 A Western Union telegraph wire was set up direct from Columbia, Missouri.
 A group of people then would announce the results of the previous play and used a large model of a football playing field to show the results.
-Those in attendance cheered as though they were watching the game live, including the school's legendary Rock Chalk, Jayhawk cheer.
+Those in attendance cheered as though they were watching the game live, including the school's Rock Chalk, Jayhawk cheer.

 Kansas State

 Kansas has a rivalry with the Kansas State Wildcats called the Sunflower Showdown.
 When the two teams compete in football, the winner is awarded the Governor's Cup by the governor of Kansas.
-Despite Kansas State holding a 27–8 record since 1988 in the series, Kansas leads the series 64–51–5.
-As of 2022, Kansas is on a 14 game losing streak to Kansas State.
-In the last 19 years KU has only beaten the Wildcats four times.
+Despite Kansas State holding a 27–8 record since 1988 in the series, Kansas leads the series 64-54-5.
+As of 2025, Kansas is on a 17-game losing streak to Kansas State.
+In the last 21 years KU has only beaten the Wildcats four times.

 The two teams first met in 1902 and have played every year since 1911.
 It is the fifth-longest continuous series in NCAA college football history – 112 consecutive seasons after the 2022 game.